 Pursuant to Sections 2 and 3 of the Patent Purchase Agreement (“Agreement”), SynPat has initiated and completed a due diligence investigation of the Patents and after finding the Patents suitable for monetization, it has raised the funds necessary to pay the SUP.

-Therefore, the Agreement continues in full force and effect, and according to Section 2.1, the exclusive (i) right and ability to grant licenses, and releases for past liability; (ii) right to sue and recover damages for past, present, and/or future infringement, including the right to collect and receive any damages, royalties, or settlements for such infringements; and (iii) right to injunctive relief are hereby transferred to SynPat.
+Therefore, the Agreement continues in full force and effect, and according to Section 5.2, Closing the exclusive (i) right and ability to grant licenses, and releases for past liability; (ii) right to sue and recover damages for past, present, and/or future infringement, including the right to collect and receive any damages, royalties, or settlements for such infringements; and (iii) right to injunctive relief are hereby transferred to SynPat upon payment of the SUP to the Seller.

 Best Regards,